Get email notifications on new posts:

 Lenndy came very close to passing this one with flying colours.
 For loans taken by individuals, they provide the borrower’s income level and source.
 For loans taken by companies, they reveal the business annual turnover.
 For secured loans, they provide abundant info about the collateral, including the LTV.
 However, there is no way to see the borrower APR for specific loans.

 Why do I care?
 First, for transparency.
-Second, to better understand borrower risk.
-For example, I would never invest in a loan without BB guarantee with 75% APR.
-But 14% APR is a totally different story.
-Having this data may have saved the need for a risk rating (see above), and it’s something that Lenndy can easily add to improve their TORCH score.
+Second, to be able to evaluate originators’ adherence to regional regulation.
+Third, to better understand borrower risk.
+For example, I would never invest in a loan without BB guarantee with 80% APR, but 15% APR is a totally different story.
+Having this information may have saved the need for risk ratings (see above), and it’s something that Lenndy can easily add to improve their TORCH score.
 Remember, only the effective APR counts, including loan issuing charges.